LGBTQ+ History Month at Georgia State

 Institute for Women's, Gender & Sexuality Studies

-The Institute for Women’s, Gender, and Sexuality Studies (WGSS) at Georgia State University has been chartered since 1994, although its history reaches back to the 1970s when a small group of committed feminist faculty members began meeting to address women’s issues.
+The Institute for Women’s, Gender, and Sexuality Studies (WGSS) at Georgia State has been chartered since 1994, although its history reaches back to the 1970s when a small group of committed feminist faculty members began meeting to address women’s issues.
 Today, WGSS offers a cutting-edge academic program focusing on three areas: globalization, sexuality studies and social change.